anloehr-1097/onnx_websockets_pp/Readme.md

 ## AMQP
 - extend handlers to parse json, reset internal buffer once message has been completely processed
 - send integrate image processing on bytes frame
+- why do the published message not have the correct 'content-type' and can thus not be parsed by JSON parser?

 # Status
 First baby steps have been taken toward the goal, but a lot of work remains to be done.